carbonatefan/OPTiMAL/README.md

 2) A plot of the predicted error (1 standard deviation) vs. the nearest neighbour distances for the demo dataset.
 3) A plot of the predicted temperature with error bars (1 standard deviation) vs. sample number.
 Samples failing the nearest neighbour screening (>0.5) are plotted in grey; samples passing the screening test are coloured according to their nearest neighbour distance.

-To predict temperatures from a new dataset, format your dataset of GDGT fractional abundance data using the sample dataset as a guide and save it in the same directory.
-Then open OPTiMAL.m, change the spreadsheet name loaded in line XXX, set your desired output file names in lines xxx, and run the script.
+To predict temperatures from a new dataset, format your dataset of GDGT fractional abundance data using the demo dataset as a guide and save it as a csv file in the same directory.
+Then open OPTiMAL.m, change the filename loaded in line 28, set your desired output file names in lines 33-35, and run the script.

 ### FWD model